Admissions to Junior Years & Senior Years

 An application form must be submitted, and the registration fee paid, before your child can be considered for a place (please note that submission of the application form and registration fee does not guarantee a place).

 You can apply for a place by visiting our applications page and then completing our online application form or downloading a copy and completing and returning it.
-Alternatively, if you would like to receive an Application Pack by post, arrange a tour or simply chat about our admissions process, please email Mrs Alex McGrory at email@example.com or call 01382 202921.
+Alternatively, if you would like to receive an Application Pack by post, arrange a tour or simply chat about our admissions process, please email Mrs Sarah Grimes at firstname.lastname@example.org or call 01382 202921.

 Fees and Bursaries